IFGA26 Categories > Skill Development

 What counts

-If your work spans multiple areas, choose the category that best reflects what changed.
+If your work spans multiple areas, choose the category that best represents what was shaped.
+If it fits within two categories, submit each application separately as an original entry

 Examples of strong submissions